 Bailey Drechsler, MA

-Somatic-based Mental Wellness Counselor
+Somatic-based Mental Wellness & Antiracism Practice

 01.805.801.7111 - email@example.com

-From a young age I have been drawn towards grappling with the Bitter-Sweet, that borderland where one location does not exist without the other, where opening to heartache can give way to heart-fullness.
+From a young age I have been drawn towards grappling with the Bitter-Sweet, that borderland where one location does not exist without the other and where opening to heartache can give way to heart-fullness.
 Loss and love, rupture and repair, empowerment and numbness are terrain I have come to hold with tender curiosity and appreciation; for these places deepen my sense of humanity, compassion, aliveness and beauty.
 I have found that the practice of somatic wellness provides a supportive and inspiring process when working through areas of despair and overwhelm.

 Growing up white and Jewish, the daughter of a Holocaust survivor, and raised by a white single mother, I experienced both belonging and an awareness of being an outsider.
 I came to understood that I could easily hide my Jewish identity when finding myself in an unwelcoming place, and that being white is the more advantageous skin color.
-But my understanding of my race privilege and white supremacy socialization was relatively superficial well into my 20s.
+But this understanding of race privilege and white supremacy socialization was relatively superficial well into my 20s.